dnichols1/dnichols1.github.io/_posts/2019-08-09-new-position-and-new-website.md

 ---
 layout: single
-title:  "New Position and New Website"
+title:  "News Update: New Position and New Website"
 date:   2019-08-09
 categories: news
 ---